adamripley98/nalda/README.md

 - [ ] Make it easier for an admin to enter hours (some sort of autofill)
 - [ ] Recommending content for users to look at
   * To begin they can be location based and random
-- [ ] Split up `routes.js` into many smaller files
+- [X] Split up `routes.js` into many smaller files
 - [ ] Sort reviews functionality (time, rating)
 - [ ] Give user model a "private" field (object containing info like password, email, etc) & have API not return it.
-- [ ] Have listing location be a map picture
+- [X] Have listing location be a map picture
-- [ ] Add author to listings and videos?
+- [X] Add author to listings and videos?
 At least on backend
 - [ ] Improve search performance
-- [ ] Delete reviews functionality
+- [X] Delete reviews functionality
 - [ ] Searching should not search through reviews
 - [ ] Users can leave comments on videos and articles
 - [ ] Multiple curators on the same content
 - [X] Login/Register OAuth with google and facebook

 ## Questions

-* Should there be timestamps on listings and videos?